SSMITH4/store-smart-shelayne-smith/README.md

 ## 🧭 Section 1: The Business Goal

 **Business Question:**
 What product is the most profitable per region, with an additional breakdown by store within each region?
+What is frequency of of sales?

 This analysis aims to help business stakeholders identify the most successful product-region-store combinations to optimize inventory, marketing, and sales strategies.